ksu-cs-textbooks/cis301/content/4-chapter/4_5-notRules.md

 In this section, we will see the deduction rules for the NOT operator.
 In this section, we will introduce the notion of a *contradiction*, which occurs when, for some proposition `P`, we have proved both the facts `P` and `¬ P`.
 This indicates that we are in an impossible situation, and often means that we have made a bad previous assumption.
 In Logika, we use an `F` ("false") as a claim to indiciate that we've reached a contradiction.
 In other texts, you sometime see the symbol `⊥` (which means "bottom operator") for a contradiction.

-## Not elimination
+## Negation elimination

-The not elimination rule allows you to claim that you have reached a contradiction.
+The negation elimination rule allows you to claim that you have reached a contradiction.
 We can formalize the rule like this:

 ```text
         P   ¬P